akhyar-ahmed/Machine_Learning_Zoomcamp/capstone-2/README.md

 ![aws_create_cluster](https://github.com/akhyar-ahmed/Machine_Learning_Zoomcamp/assets/26096858/4c05b35f-4c63-4101-b3f3-48e63a0f227a)

 ### 7.4 Write a task definition:
 * We need a task definition to deplpoy and expose our docker image.
-In that file we also write about the port we want to use I wrote for my windows system and my task is compatible for Fargate and EC2.
+In that file we also write about the port we want to use, how much memory we need, etc. I wrote for my windows system and my task is compatible for Fargate and EC2.
 Here is my task definition (lets name it `task-definition.json`):
 ```bash
 {
   "containerDefinitions": [